 About us - Leadership driven by innovation

-Sonova develops and markets hearing care solutions in two segments – hearing aids and cochlear implants
+Sonova develops and markets hearing care solutions in two segments – hearing instruments and cochlear implants

 The hearing aid market continues to grow, driven by long-term socio-economic forces.
 It is also a diverse market, requiring a broad range of technologically advanced solutions and high reach customer service channels.
 At the same time, the market is still relatively under-served: We estimate that, while in developed markets 70 % of people with severe-to-profound hearing loss have hearing aids to help them, only 10 % of those with mild-to-moderate hearing loss currently use hearing instruments.
 Younger or less affected people are also increasing adoption as technology moves toward ever better sound quality and smaller, more discreet devices.
 For every preference and individual lifestyle, there is now a hearing solution that can greatly improve quality of life.

 At Sonova we have the optimal solution for every user, tailored to the individual’s needs by hearing care professionals in a broad range of personalized service channels, and offered through well-established global brands: Phonak, Unitron and Hansaton.

 Under the brand AudioNova we are grouping our retail presence.
 The AudioNova Group assures exceptional and state-of-the-art audiological care for our customers, presented in a modern, attractive environment and backed by the highest technological standards in hearing aids and in-store diagnostic and fitting equipment.

 Competitors in the hearing instrument market